34 accredited Welding programs in AL

 801 Main Street NW, Hanceville, AL 35077-2000

 The average welding in Alabama earns around $47,010 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 3% over the next decade.
+Job growth in this field is projected at 3% over the next decade, making it a strong career choice for job security and long-term earning potential.